-There are dozens of advantages of buying a property that is complete, the so-called secondary market, as opposed to buying one off plan.
+There are dozens of advantages of buying a property that is complete, the so-called share transfer, as opposed to buying one off plan.

 While there will always be a specific demographic which prefers to buy off plan – with good reason (price attractiveness, payment plan and directly purchasing from the builder) – there are some differences compared to buying a ready property, which we will examine here.